mlisanti [at] princeton.edu

 Hongwan is a postdoctoral associate jointly appointed by both Princeton and New York University.
 He received his B.A. from Cornell University, and completed his Ph.D. at MIT in 2019.
 His research interests lie primarily in the field of dark matter phenomenology, including novel cosmological signatures of dark matter and laboratory searches for axions.

 ljchang [at] princeton.edu

-Laura, a third-year graduate student, is a Soros and NSF Graduate Research Fellow.
+Laura, a fifth-year graduate student, is a Soros and NSF Graduate Research Fellow.
 She received her B.A. in physics from Cornell University.
 Her primary research interest is in novel techniques for direct and indirect detection of dark matter.
 Laura is involved in several initiatives for increasing diversity in STEM fields.
 She also enjoys dancing, making music, and making food.

 mtm2 [at] princeton.edu

-Matt is a second-year graduate student interested in all aspects of searches for dark matter and other new physics.
+Matt is a fourth-year graduate student interested in all aspects of searches for dark matter and other new physics.
 He received his B.A. from Cornell University in 2016.
 In addition to physics, Matt enjoys running, weightlifting, and backpacking.